chef-boneyard/chef-fundamentals/slides/node-attributes/01_slide.md

     <% if node["platform"] == "debian" || node["platform"] == "ubuntu" -%>

-Node attributes used in a template can come from the cookbook itself, or one auto detected by chef such as “platform”.
+Node attributes used in a template can come from the cookbook itself, or one auto detected by chef such as "platform".

 # Cookbook Attributes